funvill/funvill.github.io/_posts/2013-05-18-the-giant-claw-game-relay-h-bridge-and-circuit-design.md

 ---
-title: The Giant Claw Game! - Relay H-Bridge and Circuit Design
+title: "The Giant Claw Game! - Relay H-Bridge and Circuit Design"
 date: 2013-05-18 13:33:00
+categories:
-categories: Projects
+- Projects
+slug: the-giant-claw-game-relay-h-bridge-and-circuit-design

 ---

 Over the week I worked on the Relay H Bridge,  software and circuit diagrams for this project.
 Only 1 more week till it needs to be done.

 <strong>Relay H Bridge </strong>